-At the same time, proof of address is a controversial matter.
-The document can be easily falsified and there are multiple occasions when a temporary address was submitted to imitate the permanent one.
+However, it is not as easy as it might sound.
+Over the years, proof of residency falsification has become a serious issue.
+The document can be easily altered and there are multiple occasions when a temporary address was submitted to imitate the permanent one.

-- Utility bill linked to the residential property, such as gas, electricity, water, internet, landline telephone not older than 3 months;
+- Utility bill for gas, electricity, water, internet, etc. linked to the property (the document must not be older than 3 months);

 - Credit card statement;

-- Letter from any recognized public authority or public servant, any government issued correspondence not older than 6 months;
+- Letter from a recognized public authority or public servant (any government-issued correspondence not older than 3 months);

 These are the documents that can be accepted as a valid proof of address only if there is the address mentioned on them.